Di-Gesic Tablets is a brand of medicine containing the active ingredients dextropropoxyphene hydrochloride - paracetamol.

 You must not take more than the recommended dose.
 Even a small overdose of dextropropoxyphene may be fatal.

 Dextropropoxyphene may result in sudden death if combined with alcohol, antidepressants, tranquilisers or other central nervous system depressants.

-Elderly patients, and those with renal insufficiency may be at higher risk as because of an increased likelihood of exhibiting higher blood levels of dextropropoxyphene and norpropoxyphene.
+Elderly patients, and those with renal insufficiency, are also believed to be at higher risk as they are likely to exhibit higher blood levels of dextropropoxyphene and norpropoxyphene.

-If you are undergoing chronic treatment with dextropropoxyphene it is important for you to have a renal function test and an ECG performed at baseline and periodically (at least every 3 months).
-If you demonstrate renal insufficiency (creatinine clearance below 40 mL/min) and/or ECG results of concern, you must cease taking DI-GESIC immediately.
+It is STRONGLY RECOMMENDED that all patients undergoing chronic treatment with dextropropoxyphene products have a renal function blood test and an ECG performed at baseline and periodically (at least every 3 months) to monitor for increased risk.
+Should patients demonstrate significant renal insufficiency (creatinine clearance below 40 mL/min) and/or ECG results of concern, DI-GESIC MUST be ceased immediately.

 What DI-GESIC is used for

 DI-GESIC tablets contain dextropropoxyphene and paracetamol as the active ingredients.
 They belong to a group of medicines called analgesics and are used to provide relief from mild to moderate pain in patients who do not gain adequate pain relief from other analgesics.

 DI-GESIC may be habit forming so it is important to take it exactly as directed by your doctor.

 Ask your doctor if you have any questions about why it has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.